 Building a small cap portfolio, whether or not it exists within a bigger portfolio, such as a swag of Telstra and CBA shares that you inherited from your aunt, shouldn’t change your approach.

-How many stocks should you buy?
+How many Small Cap stocks should you buy?

 A quick note should be made in relation to exiting positions.
-If you have a big holding, it is often best to take some profits early.
+If you have a big Small Cap holding, it is often best to take some profits early.
 It is always best to anticipate news, rather than react to it.
 This is easier said than done, but if you are reacting to the news, then essentially it’s too late.
-The bigger your holding the more important it is to anticipate news.
+The bigger your share holding the more important it is to anticipate news.

-But it’s also possible to invest solely in small caps, where you can get a well diversified selection.
+But it’s also possible to invest solely in Small Caps, where you can get a well diversified selection.
 This is definitely a strategy for those who can handle more risk and volatility.
 It’s important for us to emphasise that we also recommend that people do not borrow to invest at all, particularly not in individual small caps.
+And remember to diversify.

 What are you hoping to achieve with your Small Cap stock portfolio?

-We are looking for cheap stocks.
+We are looking for cheap Small Cap stocks.

-The point about small caps is that they tend towards being cheap, because dah, they’re small.
+The point about investing in ASX Small Caps is that they tend towards being cheap, because they’re small.
 Buying as cheap as you can will protect your portfolio risk.

 The more a company is achieving its operational goals, the more important dividends as a component of your investment return.
-When you are buying a stock you are buying for a certain amount of dividend, plus a certain amount of hope value.
+When you are buying a Small Cap stock you are buying for a certain amount of dividend, plus a certain amount of hope value.
 If there is no dividend, then it’s all hope value.
 This is not a bad thing, but you need to realise that there is much more risk involved in the latter.

 In a portfolio context, dividends help to pay fees, taxes and provide a tangible return on your money.

-How long am I holding on for?
+How long am I holding onto my small cap stocks for?

 We are never going to time our entry and exit points perfectly.
 Our preferred holding period is in the words of Warren Buffett, “forever”.
 But.
 Unfortunately very few stocks will have that capability to maintain growth through good times and bad.
 In the Australian tax situation, holding on for a year makes most sense, because your capital gains tax exposure will be reduced.
 Rarely do we look for trading situations.

 It is also a good idea to think about how you have made money in the past and correlate that experience with any money making ideas.